localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ localstack pod load reproducible-ml
 {{< / command >}}

-The `load` command will retrieve the content of our Cloud Pod named `reproducible-ml` from the LocalStack Pod's platform and inject it into our running LocalStack instance.
+The `load` command will retrieve the content of our Cloud Pod named `reproducible-ml` from the LocalStack Pod's platform and load it into our running LocalStack instance.
 Upon successfully loading the Cloud Pod, the Lambda function can be invoked again, and the log output should be the same as before.

 LocalStack Cloud Pods also feature different merge strategies to merge the state of a Cloud Pod with the current LocalStack instance.
 You can use the `--merge` flag to specify the merge strategy.
 The available merge strategies are:

-- **Inject with overwrite**: This is the default merge strategy.
-It will inject the state of the Cloud Pod into the current LocalStack instance and overwrite the existing state.
+- **Load with overwrite**: This is the default merge strategy.
+It will load the state of the Cloud Pod into the current LocalStack instance and overwrite the existing state.
-- **Inject with basic merge**: This merge strategy will inject the state of the Cloud Pod into the current LocalStack instance and merge the existing state with the state of the Cloud Pod.
+- **Load with basic merge**: This merge strategy will load the state of the Cloud Pod into the current LocalStack instance and merge the existing state with the state of the Cloud Pod.
-- **Inject with deep merge**: This merge strategy will inject the state of the Cloud Pod into the current LocalStack instance and merge the existing state with the state of the Cloud Pod.
+- **Load with deep merge**: This merge strategy will load the state of the Cloud Pod into the current LocalStack instance and merge the existing state with the state of the Cloud Pod.
 It will also merge the existing state with the state of the Cloud Pod recursively.

 {{< figure src="cloud-pods-state-merge-mechanisms.png" width="80%" alt="State Merge mechanisms with LocalStack Cloud Pods">}}